danwing/metadata/draft-rw-flow-metadata.md

 | audio                                    | high       | realtime          | reliable             |
 {: #table-video-streaming-ci title="Example Values for Video Streaming Metadata - Comprehensive Interpretation"}

+In the following, "Simple Interpretation" associates a bit with each of the properties listed in {{table-video-streaming-ci}}.

 Simple Interpretation:

 | Traffic type      | Simple Interpretation |